eric-luna/news/README.md

 [![N|Solid](http://www.siteshotter.com/website-thumbnail/newsapi.org)](https://www.themoviedb.org/?language=en)

-Cinema Seeker/TV Seeker is a tool for movie and tv lovers to look up information on their favortie movies or tv shows.
+News Junkie is a tool for people that like to stay up to date with the current events and news of the world.

 Features:
   - Top Headlines